Uganda enacts harsh anti-LGBTQ law including death penalty | Politics

 Existing Ugandan law calls for a maximum 10-year sentence for intentionally transmitting HIV and does not apply when the person who contracted the infection was aware of their sexual partner's HIV status.
 By contrast, the new law makes no distinction between intentional and unintentional transmission and contains no exception based on awareness of HIV status.

-Uganda's LGBTQ community is afraid: many have closed down social media accounts and fled their homes for safe houses.
-Some are looking to go abroad.

-Museveni had sent the original bill back to lawmakers, asking them to tone down some provisions.
-The amended version stipulated that merely identifying as LGBTQ is not a crime and revised a measure that obliged people to report homosexual activity to only require reporting when a child is involved.
+The amended version of the bill, adopted earlier this month after Museveni returned it to parliament, stipulated that merely identifying as LGBTQ is not a crime and revised a measure that obliged people to report homosexual activity to only require reporting when a child is involved.
+LGBTQ Ugandans called those changes useless, saying law enforcement regularly exceeds its legal authorities to harass them.
+They said passage of the bill in March unleashed a wave of arrests, evictions and mob attacks.

+The issue has been a long-running one in Uganda.
+A less restrictive 2014 anti-LGBTQ law was struck down by a Ugandan court on procedural grounds, after Western governments had initially suspended some aid, imposed visa restrictions and curtailed security cooperation.

+In 2009, a bill dubbed "kill the gays" for initially proposing executing homosexuals was introduced after a conference in Kampala drew representatives from the United States including prominent anti-gay evangelical Scott Lively.
+As well as religious campaigning, Africa's anti-LGBTQ attitudes also have their roots in the colonial era, including an anti-sodomy section of Britain's penal code.
+By the time the UK legalised same-sex acts in 1967, many former colonies were independent and did not inherit the legal change.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)